JJ/hoborg/text/text.md

 "You call the Guard and before they arrive this girl has a new face and that guy has no face.
 And any of us escapes alive, and everybody will know that you called outside people to take care of your business."
 Said the old guy.
 Ouch, that hurt.
+Guy the gaffer didn't flinch.

+"Now we're talking, matey.
+How much is that honor thing worth to you?"

+"No less than twenty and five thousand" The old toothless guy answered, straight away.